 Check seller’s guarantees

 As Alitools says, “Genuine sellers offer different kinds of guarantees, such as on-time delivery, money-back guarantee, domestic returns, and guaranteed genuine.
-They don’t necessarily apply to a seller’s entire catalogue, so check carefully for the item you’re about to purchase.”
+They don’t necessarily apply to a seller’s entire catalog, so check carefully for the item you’re about to purchase.”

-Make sure your browser, antivirus and operating system are up to date
+Make sure your browser, antivirus, and operating system are up to date

 HEIMDAL™ ENDPOINT PREVENTION